zhengli427/TESKD/README.md

 ## Training

 In this code, you can reproduce the experiment results of classification task in the paper, including CIFAR-100 and ImageNet.
-Example training settings are for ResNet18 on CIFAR-100.
+Example training settings are for ResNet18 on CIFAR-100 dataset.

 - Running TESKD.
 ~~~
 python classification/main.py \
       --data_dir 'your_data_directory'\
-      --final_dir 'your_storage_directory'\
+      --final_dir 'your_model_storage_directory'\
       --name 'res18_our_cifar'\
       --model_name 'resnet_our'\
       --network_name 'cifarresnet18'\